pulkitent/thoughtworks-game-of-life-assignment/README.md

+**Game of Life**

-Game of LifeThe universe of the Game of Life is an infinite two-dimensional orthogonal grid of square cells, each of which is in oneof two possible states,live or dead.
+The universe of the Game of Life is an infinite two-dimensional orthogonal grid of square cells, each of which is in oneof two possible states,live or dead.
 Every cell interacts with its eight neighbours, which are thecells that aredirectly horizontally, vertically, or diagonally adjacent.